JohnDevlopment/doctool/README.md

 Doctool reads the property definition to get the name of the property, so there is no need for a tag that specifies the name.

-Doctool is looking for *exported* properties, which means that the `export` keyword should be there;
-however, Doctool doesn't require the `export` keyword in order to document the property.
-Consequently, all of the following lines are permitted.
+Due to the syntax of properties, any variable that gets documented is interpreted as an exported property.
+This is because the `export` keyword is allowed (but not required) for Doctool to parse that entity.

     # With 'export'
     export(String) var file = ""